PAT-testing-course

 Frequently Asked Questions

+Yes.
 This course is assured by the Royal Society for the Prevention of Accidents (RoSPA).
-Assurance proves the course meets the high standards for quality and accuracy set by RoSPA.

 The training certificate is valid for three years.
-After this period, you’ll need to repeat the course refresh your knowledge and renew your certification.
+After this period, you’ll need to repeat the course to refresh your knowledge and renew your PAT testing training certificate.

 The course is £49 + VAT for a single trainee.
 Discounts are available on volume purchases.
 Speak to one of our sales team to learn more, or click on ‘Discount’ beneath the ‘Buy Now’ button at the top of the page for more details.